 18. Helike – Greece

-Have you have ever heard of the legendary city Atlantis sinking deep in the Atlantic Ocean?
+Have you ever heard of the legendary city Atlantis sinking deep in the Atlantic Ocean?
 Then, perhaps Helike is the most authentic proof for that story.
-According to Greek mythology, because of anger at the expulsion of Ionian tribe members from this city, the supreme god Poseidon decided to drown all Helike into the deep sea.
-In fact, the Helike officially disappeared in 373 BC and has been forgotten ever since.
+According to Greek mythology, because of anger at the expulsion of Ionian tribe members from this city, the supreme god Poseidon decided to drown all Helike in the deep sea.
+In fact, the Helike officially disappeared in 373 BC.
+It has been forgotten ever since.

-It took more than 10 years, thanks to the efforts of two archaeologists who wanted to discover with traces of this once-city, Helike was officially excavated back in the 80s of the last century.
+It took more than 10 years, thanks to the efforts of two archaeologists who wanted to discover traces of this once city.
+As a result, Helike was officially excavated back in the 80s of the last century.
 Many believe that its disappearance is the result of the liquefaction of rocks caused by an earthquake.